kclinx/mediatek-mt6572-u-boot/README.md

 ```
 mtk w BOOTIMG u-boot-mt6572.img
 ```
-## Installing in "first" bootloader mode (untested)
+## Installing in "first" bootloader mode (untested) (DO NOT ATTEMPT!!!!)

-Find the u-boot-mtk.bin file and flash it with the SP Flash Tool to the "UBOOT" section.
+>Find the u-boot-mtk.bin file and flash it with the SP Flash Tool to the "UBOOT" section.

-ATTENTION: In this mode, the screen will not work, you can see the work of u-boot only by uart.
+>ATTENTION: In this mode, the screen will not work, you can see the work of u-boot only by uart.

 # Usage